 There are loads of reasons to travel at Easter: it’s spring in the northern hemisphere, with warming temperatures and trees in bloom.
 Southeast Asia is also warm and dry.
 This makes it the best time of year to visit Vietnam, which usually experiences a varied climate up and down its length.
 Kids are largely off school.
 And cities and countries around the world celebrate one of the most important festivals in Christianity, showing off a different side to themselves.
 Street parties, religious services and all manner of annual events take off around the world.
 From the ancient Inca capital of Cusco, Peru, to the special services of Ephesus, Turkey, here are some of the best places to visit for an Easter holiday.
-And with Easter 2022 just nine months away, now is a great time to start putting your travel plans in place.

 Easter is probably the most celebrated religious festival of the year in Peru, owing to the country’s Catholic beliefs.
 Known as Semana Santa, it sees a packed itinerary of processions, street parties (featuring delicious local dishes) and religious services, drawing in visitors and locals alike.
 Nowhere is this celebration better experienced than in the former Inca capital of Cusco.
 The city pulses with a vibrant energy for the entire week.
 And what better way to follow up the Easter holiday celebrations than with a trip to nearby Machu Picchu, one of the New Seven Wonders of the World?